 Have you thought about how nice it would be to have a stronger, more flattering hairline to frame your face?
 If you have hesitated to have hair restoration surgery due to concerns that you will need to wear your hairstyle longer for fear of a visible scar, FUE may be the donor removal option for you.
-There are currently two techniques commonly used for donor removal: the linear excision technique, and the follicular unit extraction technique (FUE).
+There are currently two techniques commonly used for donor removal: follicular unit transplantation (FUT), and follicular unit extraction (FUE).

 The length you will need to wear your hair where the donor is removed depends on the thickness and color of your hair in the permanent zone regardless of technique.
 However, for those who prefer to be able to wear their hair buzz cut as close as a #1, or with a fade in the back of your head, you would be more likely to be able to do that with the FUE donor removal option.

-The graft placement techniques remain the same regardless of the donor removal technique, and in the hands of Dr. Keene, skilled surgeon and President of Physician’s Hair Institute, you will achieve a cosmetic and natural appearance.
-So what’s stopping you from making a change?
-Call 520-290-5555 or 800-840-9761 to schedule your personal consultation today!
+The graft placement techniques remain the same regardless of the donor removal technique, and in the hands of Dr. Keene, a skilled surgeon with over two decades of experience in the field of hair transplant and the President of Physician’s Hair Institute, you will achieve a full head of hair that looks remarkably natural.